-The Trauma Expression and Connection Assessment (TECA) – A new tool to support healing and connection
+The Trauma Expression and Connection Assessment (TECA) – A tool to support healing and connection

-‘The Trauma Expression and Connection Assessment (TECA) – A new tool to support healing and connection’ blog article was written by Sue Buratti, Program Manager in the Therapeutic Services team, at the Australian Childhood Foundation.
+‘The Trauma Expression and Connection Assessment (TECA) – A new tool to support healing and connection’ blog article was written by Sue Buratti, General Manager, Therapeutic Services at Australian Childhood Foundation.

 Despite the growing body of knowledge in trauma-sensitive approaches, there can be a tendency to rely on behavioural assessments, which can unwittingly characterise traumatised children and young people as the problem.